EduMIPS64/edumips64/docs/developer-guide.md

   - open the English manual and check the version
   - open the Italian manual and check the version

+Make sure the version number on `snapcraft.yaml` is updated.
 After committing, check out `master` and run `./gradlew release` again.

 Trigger builds on snapcraft.